 In the Introduction of your presentation, you’ll capture the audience’s attention, tell them who you are, state the main point of your presentation, and provide a preview.

-- Land Acknowledgment If appropriate for your event or purpose, begin with a land acknowledgment.
+Land Acknowledgment: If appropriate for your event or purpose, begin with an Acknowledgment.

-- Grabber/hook A very brief and interesting statement or question that grabs the audience’s attention.
+Grabber/hook: A very brief and interesting statement or question grabs the audience’s attention.
 See Grabber Types below for more details.

-Self-introduction: If a self-introduction is necessary, place it before or after the grabber) Tell the audience your name and credentials.
+Self-introduction: If a self-introduction is necessary, place it before or after the grabber.
+Tell the audience your name and credentials.
 For example: I’m Minh and I’ve been a professional presenter for 10 years.

-- Thesis The main point or argument of your presentation.
+Thesis: The thesis is the main point or argument of your presentation.
 Be brief and precise, not general or vague.
-For example: I’m going to show you how practicing your presentation 10 times will improve your grade by 20%.
+For example: I’m going to show you how practising your presentation 10 times will improve your grade by 20%.

-- Overview of main points Briefly outline the main points that you’ll cover in your presentation.
-To help your audience, list these in same order that you’ll deliver them later on.
+Overview of main points: Briefly outline the main points that you’ll cover in your presentation.
+To help your audience, list these points in same order that you’ll deliver them later on.
 For example: First, we’ll talk about what makes presentations great, then I’ll share some data on how practice affects your confidence and performance, and finally we’ll look at how to practice.

-Remember that the grabber’s job is grabbing the audience’s attention, so it must be surprising, fascinating or intriguing.
+Remember that the grabber’s job is grabbing the audience’s attention, so it must be interesting and engaging.
 It must also be related to your presentation’s topic.
 Some descriptions and examples are presented here:

 You can also mix and match grabbers.
 For example, you could show an image and ask the audience to guess what it is.

 The length of your grabber is relative to your total presentation time.
-For a 2-minute presentation, it should be quite brief – maybe one sentence.
-For a 16-minute team presentation, a 45-60 second grabber would be appropriate.
+For a 2-minute presentation, it should be quite brief, maybe 20 seconds.
+For a 16-minute team presentation, a one to two-minute grabber would be appropriate.

 In this part of your presentation, you’ll deliver detailed information.
 Depending on the length of the presentation and your purpose, you might have two to five points in the body main points, each with supporting sub-points.

 Your points can be arranged in a variety of ways.
 In her TED Talk The Secret Structure of Great Talks and her Harvard Business Review article titled “Structure your presentation like a story” (click here for direct link to her article), Nancy Duarte advocates organizing a presentation according to what is and what could be.
 Before reading on, take a moment to read the Duarte article, then check your knowledge.